Employment Opportunities

 Major Duties and Responsibilities

-• Drafting, compiling, and submitting federal, state and other grant program applications, required application narratives, support documentation, partner support letters, and project budgets
+• Overseeing the preparation of grant applications, including application narratives, support documentation, partner support letters, and project budgets

-• Working closely with Trust project managers on new preservation projects that require grant funding
+• Working closely with Trust project managers to identify potential grant opportunities for new preservation projects that require funding

-• Coordinating internal and inter-departmental review of projects
+• Coordinating internal review of grant applications and reports

 • Proactively monitoring and facilitating grant approval processes and awards